Shaam Dhalay

-Shaam Dhalay is a Pakistani romance drama film directed and produced by Santosh Kumar.

-It was the only film that Kumar ever directed and produced.
-Santosh Kumar also played the lead role opposite Sabiha Khanum.
+Shaam Dhalay is a Pakistani romance drama film directed and produced by Santosh Kumar, and was the only film that Kumar ever directed and produced.
+He also played the lead role in the film opposite Sabiha Khanum.
 The music of the film was composed by Rashid Attre.

 Although a commercially average film of the year 1960, it became popular due to Ghulam Mustafa Tabassum's ghazal Sau Baar Chaman Mehka, Sau Baar Bahar Aaee, performed by Naseem Begum for the film.

 The film won 4 Nigar Awards, at the annual Nigar Awards ceremony.